 - Ultrasound scan of the breast.

-- MRI scan of the breast.
+- Magnetic resonance imaging (MRI) scan of the breast.
 This is more commonly performed on younger women, who may have denser breast tissue.

 Biopsy - to confirm the diagnosis

 A biopsy is a procedure in which a small sample of tissue is removed from a part of the body.
 The sample is examined under the microscope, to look for abnormal cells.
 A specialist may take a biopsy with a needle which is inserted into the lump for some cells to be withdrawn.
 Sometimes the doctor may be guided as to where to insert the needle with the help of a mammogram or ultrasound scan.
 Sometimes a small operation is needed to obtain a biopsy sample.